Results

 Knowledge Hub

 … First Nations communities have always used smart and sustainable ways to fish.
-Today, fishing and aquaculture are big industries in Australia, and it’s important that First Nations communities continue to be involved. … Fisheries and aquaculture are important for …
+Today, fishing and aquaculture are big industries in Australia, and it’s important that First Nations communities continue to be involved. … Fisheries and aquaculture are important for food, culture, and jobs.
+Together, they support local communities and add about $3.5 billion to Australia’s economy every year. … First Nations communities have always used smart and sustainable ways to fish.
+Today, fishing and aquaculture are big industries in Australia, and it’s important that …

 • Fisheries